 IntroductionTNP 11 uses a new map "engine" to display a wide variety of maps from various sources.
 For example it is this engine that allows the merging of two different map types, regardless of their source, projection, and other characteristics.
 In short, this engine must process (and constantly update) gigabytes of raster map data on an ongoing basis.

 While this engine takes some time to "learn" your areas of interest, it may appear sluggish or "not responding".
 This is normal, and terminating the application while it is processing maps can result in a corrupt engine.
 This can also be exasperated by using a poor (intermittent) Internet connection or faulty/outdated video display drivers.

 Downloading the Latest SoftwareAs with any software product, especially after a major reworking, there are a series of patches and improvements made on a regular basis.
 As part of our commitment to our customers who maintain an active subscription, TNP is updated roughly every three months.
 For instructions on downloading the latest version of TNP, please see:

-With each update, we attempt to improve the reliability and performance of Terrain Navigator Pro - especially in unusual computing environments revealed after the initial release.
+With each update, we attempt to improve the reliability and performance of Terrain Navigator Pro.
 We also continue to make incremental improvements based on the feedback we receive from our customers.

 Setting the Cache SizeMaximizing the Map/Aerial Photo Cache size will greatly improve TNP's speed and reliability.
 If you have sufficient hard disk space, open the File menu and choose Preferences, Internet Access and Map Cache.
 Set the Map/Aerial Photo Cache size to as high as possible (64 GB) as your disk space allows.